-If Congress had take option 1 in 1976 and exempted private copying of copyrighted works from copyright liability, it would have done so in total ignorance of the potential effects of this choice.
+If Congress had taken option 1 in 1976 and exempted private copying of copyrighted works from copyright liability, it would have done so in total ignorance of the potential effects of this choice.
 In 1976, Congress could not have realized the potential of personal computers and other devices linked via non-commercial peer-to-peer networks to displace commercial distribution of music, film, television, video games, and books.
-It is now apparent that unauthorized peer-to-peer file-sharing of copyrighted works is unlawful, regardless of whether it is non-commercial or takes place purely within the privacy of private homes or college dormitories.
+149 It is now apparent that unauthorized peer-to-peer file-sharing of copyrighted works is unlawful, regardless of whether it is non-commercial or takes place purely within the privacy of private homes or college dormitories.
 Unlike unauthorized home video recording for the purpose of time-shifting, unauthorized file-sharing is not fair use.
-The Supreme Court is currently considering under what circumstances the distributors of peer-to-peer file-sharing software may be held liable for uses of their software that infringe third party copyrights.
-Some commentators argue that unauthorized file-sharing should be treated as fair use, or else covered by some form of compulsory license.
-Interestingly, Justice Stevens' first draft of the Sony decision took
+150 The Supreme Court is currently considering under what circumstances the distributors of peer-to-peer file-sharing software may be held liable for uses of their software that infringe third party copyrights.151 Some commentators argue that unauthorized file-sharing should be treated as fair use, or else covered by some form of compulsory license.
+152 Interestingly, Justice Stevens' first draft of the Sony decision took the view that the exclusive rights of copyright owners had no application in the private sphere as a matter of statutory interpretation.
+153 However, since Sony, drawing any kind of bright-line distinction between public and private has become increasingly problematic because of the increased capacity of private individuals to rip, mix, burn and most importantly, file-share.